linkml/linkml/docs/schemas/arrays.md

 The exact size of this dimension.
 Equivalent to `minimum_cardinality` and `maximum_cardinality` being equal `int`s
 ```

+(array-forms)=
 ### Shape Forms

 The combinations of the different {class}`.ArrayExpression` properties imply four NDArray forms:

 - [Any Shape](AnyShapeArrays) - Arrays without limits to their shape
-- [Anonymous Shape](AnonymousShape) - Arrays with constraints on the number of dimensions without further parameterization
+- [Bounded Shape](BoundedShape) - Arrays with constraints on the number of dimensions without further parameterization
 - [Parameterized Shape](ParameterizedShape) - Arrays with parameterized dimensions
 - [Complex Shape](ComplexShape) - Arrays with both numeric constraints and parameterized dimensions